top of page

 EXHIBITING LIVED EXPERIENCES

-War and displacement impact millions of people worldwide, yet these experiences are often misunderstood or erased in public discourse.
-By creating a platform for self-representation, this project challenges harmful narratives and encourages dialogue, reflection, and community connection.
+War and displacement continue to shape the lives of millions of people worldwide, yet these experiences are often reduced to statistics, politicized narratives, or erased from public discourseal together.
+By creating a platform for self-representation, Ethnographies of War: Stories of the Displaced centers the voices of artists whose lived experiences and family histories reflect displacement, survival, and resilience.
+Through ethical storytelling the project challenges harmful stereotypes while encouraging dialogue, reflection, empathy, and community connection.

 Ethnographies of War:Stories of the Displaced